 Calgary Arts Development’s complete strategic plan is available here.

-In line with the 2004 Calgary Civic Arts Policy, Calgary Arts Development is responsible for establishing arts investment programs for capital projects, organizations’ annual operations, individual artists and other purposes that achieve our strategic objectives and build strength in Calgary’s arts sector.
+In line with the 2004 Calgary Civic Arts Policy, Calgary Arts Development is responsible for establishing arts investment programs for organizations’ annual operations, individual artists and other purposes that achieve our strategic objectives and strengthen Calgary’s arts sector.
 Calgary Arts Development invests 75% of the dollars received from The City of Calgary directly into the arts sector through grant investment programs.
 In Addition, 14% of the funds received are used to strengthen the arts sector through arts development activities, and the remaining 11% is used for administration.

 Artist Opportunity Grant Program

 This program invests in professional development for individual professional artists, contributing towards expenses related to a unique artistic or career opportunity to a maximum of $2,500.
 Although the grants are modest, the impact can be transformational.
 Up to June 30, 2015 there were no set deadlines for application, but starting in the third quarter of 2015, the Artist Opportunity Grant Program established set deadlines for application and continues to maintain quarterly intake periods.
 Demand far outweighs the amount of investment available.
 We were able to invest in just under 40% of the qualified applicants in 2015, granting 32% of the total requested funds.

 The 2015 Artist Opportunity Grant Program invested $75,378 (up from $58,779 in 2014) in 44 artists (up from 32 artists in 2014).

 Carissa Baktay, Solo Exhibition (Mote de Caprica, Portugal)